This is the original Kerrang! review of In Utero from September 1993.

 The title says a lot.
 Nirvana have withdrawn and headed womb-ward to dodge the general bullshit that's tracked ’em ever since they hit multi-Platinum pay-dirt.

 A couple more spins of In Utero, and it becomes even clearer: this ain't no piece-o’-shit stab at punk rock non-conformity.
 This is Nirvana making the kind of record they want to make.
 On their own terms.

 Following the controversy of Albini-gate – the bizarre episode where producer Steve Albini's kiss-and-tell confessions suggested that the band were bowing to record company pressure – In Utero emerges as a subtly ironic and cathartic record, shaving the territory between the band's formative Bleach platter and its groundbreaking successor, Nevermind.

-The rougher, Bleach-styled material is the most vitriolic, with Cobain’s fuzzbox set on stun, his lyrical barbs personalised and sharpened.
-When Cobain chortles “One more solo?“on album closer Gallons Of Rubbing Alcohol Flow Through The Strip, the track and the album implode in a two-fingered salute of defiance.
-Radio Friendly Unit Shifter further sums up Cobain’s challenging mood as he snarls ‘I love you for what I am not, I do not want what I have got’, swiping at the bitter irony of multi-Platinum success against a backdrop of Sonic Youth-styled six-string abuse.
+The rougher, Bleach-styled material is the most vitriolic, with Kurt's fuzzbox set on stun, his lyrical barbs personalised and sharpened.
+When he chortles 'One more solo?' on album closer Gallons Of Rubbing Alcohol Flow Through The Strip, the track and the album implode in a two-fingered salute of defiance.
+Radio Friendly Unit Shifter further sums up Kurt's challenging mood as he snarls, 'I love you for what I am not, I do not want what I have got', swiping at the bitter irony of multi-Platinum success against a backdrop of Sonic Youth-styled six-string abuse.